AUTODIAL/AutoEIS/README.md

 ```

 ### Install JAX (only required on Windows)
-If you're on Windows, you will also need to install `jaxlib` (since it's not on PyPI).
+If you're on Windows, you **might** need to install `jaxlib` (We recommend that you skip this step for now, and come back only if you encounter any errors while using AutoEIS).
 For CPU version, run the following command in a command prompt:

 ```shell
 pip install "jax[cpu]===0.3.14" -f https://whls.blob.core.windows.net/unstable/index.html --use-deprecated legacy-resolver